matthewrossi/seapp/README.md

 Download the source tree for the specific `android-9.0.0_r39` code-line, which is what this branch is based on.
 See [Downloading the Source](https://source.android.com/setup/build/downloading) for the step-by-step instructions.

-Finally, overwrite the AOSP files with the ones provided in this repository to add SEApp functionality within the AOSP source tree.
+Finally, overwrite the AOSP files with the ones provided under [platform](platform) in this repository to add SEApp functionality within the AOSP source tree.

 ## Build and run it